robinrm/sveltekit-and-erecht24-API-v2/README.md

 ## Generall

-this is only an exapmple project to show the usage of the erecht24 API version 2.
+this is only an example project to show the usage of the erecht24 API version 2.

 > You can only get the imprint and privacy and display them on your page.
 There is no sync functionality implemented in this scripts.
 Also see the information in the landingpage!

-For more details on how to use this APU see the documentation on `https://api-docs.e-recht24.de`
+For more details on how to use this API see the documentation on `https://api-docs.e-recht24.de`

 ## Installing the project